The Boiling Lake is located 5 miles (8km) east of Roseau in the heart

 A few miles up the river from the coast, near a single-lane bridge,

-is a great spot where a hot spring meets the river.
+was s a great spot where a hot spring met the river.

 Many 'bubbling pots' and hot water pools make this village a

-Besides the one shown, Tia's Bamboo Cottages and Ti Kwen Glo Cho and Screw's Sulphur Spa
+Besides the one shown, Tia's Bamboo Cottages, Ti Kwen Glo Cho and Screw's Sulphur Spa

 have all created pools where you can bathe in the natural hot waters.